nani-core/.github/profile/README.md

 We are planning to make a poolcore-themed 3D puzzle game; the game's name is temporarily set to be *loopool*.

-If you want to read the source code of the game project, please contact the administrators to join the organization.
+If you are interested in participating in game development, giving advice or reading the source code, please contact the administrators to join the organization.